automatarr/automatarr/OLD-CHANGELOG.md

 - Re-added logging support for shaka-packager on errors and warnings.
 Do note that INFO logs and the 'Insufficient bits in bitstream for given AVC profile' warning logs are ignored and never printed.
-- Added new exceptions to the WiAutomatarr DRM class, `CEKNotFound` and `EmptyLicense`.
+- Added new exceptions to the Widevine DRM class, `CEKNotFound` and `EmptyLicense`.
 - Added support for Byte-ranges on HLS init maps.

 ### Changed